jpflandrs/riboDB/README.md

     }
     }

-Note for the Docker run instructions:
+### Some explainations

+On the client side there are two posssible queries
+- 1) Statistics
+  - 1) The files that can be downloaded are constructed *by the web server* riboDB and stored in `public/utilisateurs` in a `task_nnnnn_aaaa/atelier__nnnnn_aaaa` subdirectory.
+- 2) Extraction
+  - 1) The files that can be downloaded are constructed *by the TCP server* riboDB and stored in `public/utilisateurs` in a `task_nnnnn_aaaa/atelier__nnnnn_aaaa` subdirectory.

+`task_nnnnn_aaaa/atelier__nnnnn_aaaa` is an unique identifyer that change for each query, so even if you ask for statistics and then extraction, the directory is not shared

-The directory PKXPLORE is here shared with **[PkXplore]("https://github.com/jpflandrs/PkXplore")** to hold the clients files and the logs.
-It must exist (or another directory with a "public" subdirectory, and also riboDB/log inside (see instructions))
+In our machine  `public/utilisateurs` is also used by **[PkXplore]("https://github.com/jpflandrs/PkXplore")** to hold the clients files and the logs.

-    docker run --name ribodb --network ribodbnetwork -it -p 8008:8008 \
-    --mount type=bind,src=/path_to/PKXPLORE/public,target=/home/genie/app/public \
-    --mount type=bind,src=/path_to/PKXPLORE/riboDB/log,target=/home/genie/app/log \
-    ribodb_dockerid

-This is launched from a screen session.

 ## License